 Much like the previous DSR setting, this will only decrease your fps.
 As such, it’s better to turn it Off.

 Low Latency Mode ensures that the frames in your game are submitted into the render queue just when the graphics card requires them.
 Nvidia refers to this as “just in time frame scheduling”.
 This results in, as the name itself suggests, lower latency and higher frame rates.

 To increase your fps, turn this setting On.

 This setting limits your fps to a certain number.
 Different games will be able to achieve different fps, and though the true limit of what you can experience will always be your monitor’s refresh rate, some games have heavily unlocked frame rates in menus, which can result in undue power drain on your GPU.

 If you don’t want to limit your frame rates in any way, simply turn this setting Off.
 If you’d like to adjust this setting to match your monitor, keep reading.

 Some competitive gamers like to set this option to double that of their monitor’s refresh rate.
 If you’re not sure about the refresh rate of your monitor, you can check it in Windows Settings.

-In order to check your display’s refresh rate, click the Windows logo on the bottom-left side of the screen.
-Next, type in Advanced Display and click on View Advanced Display Info.
+In order to check your display’s refresh rate, use Windows search to look for Advanced Display and click on View Advanced Display Info.
 Check the refresh rate and adjust this setting to match it.
 In our example, the limit would be 75.